GSA-TTS/identity-handbook/_articles/infrastructure-auto-tf-runbook.md

 To `auto-tf` enable your sandbox:

 1. Create a new branch from main
-1. Add a section to `terraform/tooling/tooling/app_sandboxes.yml` to with a key name of your environment and a value of the branch of `identity-devops` you wish to deploy.
+1. Add an entry to `terraform/tooling/tooling/app_sandboxes.yml` with a key name of your environment and a value of the branch of `identity-devops` you wish to deploy.
    Example: Adding the environment `brunoland` deploying from `stages/brunoland`: